Pylons-tech/pylons/DEVELOPER_DOC.md

 ### Item

-`Item` consists of the following fields:
+An `item` consists of the following fields:

 | No | Field         | Type   | Sample                                | Description                                                                       |